 If an initiative should be added to an initiative book, then give a comment in the country's initiative book.
 It will be included under the suitable COFOG division or ISIC section.

-How hashtags matter to the communication about initiatives is explained in Local care and capacity for #2030Agenda's #GlobalGoals.
+How hashtags matter to the communication about initiatives is explained in Awareness, capacity & care for #LocalizingSDGs.

 International Initiative Books